 What Makes a Habitat a Home?

-Explore habitats around the world, from deserts to rainforests and everything in between.
-What makes these habitats suitable animal homes?
+Explore habitats around the world.
+From deserts to rainforests, what makes these habitats suitable animal homes?

 Lifecycles of the Smooth and Scaly